-- 1. If upon a KCI or ASD employee's arrival at a Head Start child's home a child answers the door, the employee will attempt to determine if an adult is present. - 2.
+- 1. If KCI or ASD employees arrive at a Head Start child's home and a child answers the door, the employee will attempt to determine if an adult is present. - 2.
 If the staff person determines that an adult or appropriate caregiver is not home, the staff is legally mandated to make a report to the Office of Children's Services (OCS) and the Anchorage Police Department. - 3.
 KCI staff may enter the home to assure the safety of the child.
 Staff will call the Anchorage Police Department (APD) at 786-8900 to request a child welfare check.
 The child's address will be given to the dispatcher. - 4.
-Staff waits at the home until APD arrives. - 5.
-Staff reports the incident to the family services specialist immediately.
+Staff will wait at the home until APD arrives. - 5.
+Staff will report the incident to the family services coordinator immediately.